Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Can I really get college credit just for being in recovery?

 Not exactly.
 You can’t get credit simply for being in recovery, but you can potentially earn credit for the learning that occurred during your recovery journey.
 Prior Learning Assessment (PLA) evaluates what you learned through recovery experiences—such as understanding addiction science, developing counseling skills, or completing formal training programs—and determines if that learning is equivalent to college coursework.
-You’ll need to document and demonstrate this learning through a portfolio process.
+You’ll need to document and demonstrate this learning through a portfolio process that’s evaluated by faculty members who ensure it meets academic standards.

 How many college credits can I earn through my recovery experience?

 Most colleges that offer Prior Learning Assessment cap credits at 25-30% of your total degree requirements.
-For a typical 120-credit bachelor’s degree, this means potentially earning 30-36 credits.
-However, the actual number depends on several factors: your specific experiences, how well you document your learning, and your school’s policies.
-Some students earn 6-12 credits, while others with extensive experience and documentation may earn the maximum allowed.
+For a typical 120-credit bachelor’s degree, this means potentially earning 30 to 36 credits.
+The actual number depends on several factors, including your specific experiences, the extent to which you document your learning, the strength of your portfolio, and your school’s policies and procedures.
+Students with extensive documented expertise (such as peer support certifications, years of sponsorship, formal recovery training, and treatment program completion) typically earn 15-30 credits.
+Some earn 6-12 credits, while those with comprehensive documentation may earn the maximum allowed.

 Will PLA credits from my recovery experience count toward state licensing requirements?

 This varies significantly by state.
-Some state licensing boards fully accept PLA credits as long as they’re from an accredited institution, while others have restrictions.
+Some state licensing boards fully accept PLA credits, provided they’re from an accredited institution, while others have specific restrictions.
 For example, some states may not count PLA credits toward core counseling courses but will accept them for electives.
-Before pursuing PLA credits, contact your state’s substance abuse counselor certification board to verify their specific policies.
-Getting this information in writing is recommended.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) provides general guidance, but each state board makes final determinations.
+Before pursuing PLA credits, contact your state’s substance abuse counselor certification board to verify its specific policies and requirements.
+Getting this information in writing is strongly recommended.

 Do I need to be completely abstinent to earn credits for recovery experience?

-While schools don’t typically require proof of current abstinence for PLA credits, the learning you’re documenting usually comes from active recovery experiences.
-More importantly, most states require substance abuse counselors to have a certain period of continuous sobriety (often 2-3 years) before licensure.
+While schools typically do not require proof of current abstinence for PLA credits, the learning you’re documenting usually comes from active recovery experiences.
+More importantly, most states require substance abuse counselors to have a specific period of continuous sobriety (often 2-3 years) before licensure.
 Additionally, many counseling programs have codes of conduct that address substance use.
 It’s best to be honest with academic advisors about your recovery status and understand both your school’s and state’s requirements.
+Many programs view ongoing recovery as an asset when properly disclosed.

 How much does Prior Learning Assessment cost?